davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 This situation, where the system is only supposed to have one leader but has accidentally split into two, is called **split-brain**.
 We cannot ship a distributed variable that is prone to split-brain behavior.
 So it seems we're not done yet.

-## Back Up One Rabbit Hole and Down Another
+## Back Up One Rabbit Hole and Straight Down Another

 We've already taken a much longer journey than we originally intended, so it'd be a good idea to stop here and reflect on how we got here.
 We started out trying to create a distributed variable, and ended up playing out a story as old as <s>time</s> distributed computing itself: we accidentally created an algorithm that wasn't fault tolerant, and in trying to fix our mistake, we ended up with split-brain.
 Specifically, we created a single-leader algorithm that accidentally could end up with no leaders, and in trying to fix that, we created a single-leader algorithm that can accidentally end up with too many leaders.